cert-manager/website/content/en/docs/usage/certificate.md

 #### `DER`

-The `DER` option will create a new key entry in the resulting Certificate's Secret `key.der`.
+The `DER` type will create a new key entry in the resulting Certificate's Secret `key.der`.
 This entry will contain the DER binary format of the private key.

 ```yaml
 apiVersion: v1